- Would you like to decide in which currency your pension is accrued and paid?

 Typically, pension payments will not fall under these circumstances, and the pension income will only be taxable in the Netherlands under the DTA.

 In order to protect your pension payments from income tax as well as the 45% lump sum death charge, you may decide to take advantage of QROPs and transfer your pension to another jurisdiction with lower rates and no inheritance tax such as Malta.
 This is an attractive choice because it offers very favourable terms.

 How does your Foreign Pension affect Netherlands Personal Income Tax?

 In the Netherlands, personal income tax is determined by the box system.
 There are three income boxes with different tax rates.
+You should be aware which box applies to you when transferring a UK pension to Netherlands.
 Box 1 income is taxed under progressive rates, while Box 2 and Box 3 are taxed at fixed rates.

 This includes income from enterprise, employment, and housing.
 Pension payments are considered employment income.
 This income is taxed at progressive rates from 5.1% to 52%.

 Income derived from substantial interest in companies, 5% shares or more, is taxed at 25%.
 Dividends and capital gains income are both included in Box 2.